br3sc4/F1StatsApp/README.md

 # F1StatsApp

-This project is a simple progammatically made UIKit application that shows all Formula 1 championship races and and both drivers and constructors standings.
+This project is a simple progammatically made UIKit application that shows all Formula 1 championship races and both drivers and constructors standings.

 All data are retrieved form [ergast.com](https://ergast.com/mrd/).